How to Fix A Dehumidifier That’s Freezing Up: 5 Steps

 #1 Increase the Room Temperature

-Most manufacturers advise against using this appliance in areas that are below 60 degrees Fahrenheit, and there’s a very good reason for that.
+Most manufacturers advise against using dehumidifiers in areas below 60 degrees Fahrenheit, and there’s a good reason for that.
 As you probably know, your unit has two coils.
 One runs hot, and one runs cold.

-The latter condenses the air sucked into the unit, and removes the excessive moisture, while the former warms it up, and releases a drier current into your living spaces.
+The cold coil condenses the air sucked into the unit and removes the excessive moisture, while the hot coil warms the air up and releases a drier current into your living spaces.

-When the machine is used under the 60 °F temperature threshold, the cold coil can freeze up, and create a lot of problems.
+When the Dehumidifier is used under the 60 °F temperature threshold, the cold coil can freeze and create many problems.

-If the cold coil has already frozen up, wait for it to thaw out, and then gain comfortable access to it by carefully unplugging your appliance, and then removing the frontal plastic panel, the filter, and the protective screws behind them.
+If the cold coil has already frozen up, wait for it to thaw out, and then gain comfortable access to it by carefully unplugging your Dehumidifier and removing the frontal plastic panel, the filter, and the protective screws behind them.

-Once you have done that, use a clean rag to remove any dust or remaining ice, and try to repeat this process at least once every two months.
+Once you have clear access to the coils, use a clean rag to remove any dust or remaining ice.
+I often tell homeowners to try to clean their dehumidifier coils at least once every two months.

 Frozen Dehumidifier

-The most common cause why dehumidifiers freeze up is because the room is simply too cold.
+The most common cause why dehumidifiers freeze up is because the room is too cold.

 #2 Check the Humidistat

-In case you’re not familiar with what this component does, it’s fairly simple.
-Your humidistat is solely responsible for measuring the levels of humidity in a specific area, and regulating the machine’s processes accordingly.
+If you’re unfamiliar with what the humidistat component does, it’s fairly simple.
+Your humidistat is solely responsible for measuring the humidity levels in a specific area and regulating the machine’s processes accordingly.

-When it works normally, it should accept and follow your every input, and give you no trouble.
-However, when it malfunctions, it could prompt the unit to work harder than it has to, thus contributing to excessive coil cooling, and eventual freezing.
+When the humidistat works normally, it should accept and follow your every input, giving you no trouble.
+However, when it malfunctions, it could prompt the unit to work harder than it has to, thus contributing to excessive coil cooling and eventual freezing.

-If your dehumidifier keeps freezing up, there’s a very good chance that you have to replace this component immediately.
+If your Dehumidifier keeps freezing up, there’s a very good chance that you have to replace the humidistat immediately.

 Look closely and try to identify your humidistat.
-It should be located behind the water reservoir, although this may vary from model to model.
+It should be located behind the water reservoir, although its location may vary from model to model.
 Once you have found it, gain comfortable access to it and use a multimeter to test it for continuity.

-Should you get null readings on the meter, you’ll have to buy a replacement, but don’t worry, you can easily get one either from your nearest hardware store, or by contacting your manufacturer.
+You’ll have to buy a replacement if you get null readings on the meter.
+But don’t worry; you can easily get one from your nearest hardware store or by contacting your manufacturer.

 #3 Replace the Fan Motor

-When this part is working normally, it allows your fan to spin and pull in the air from the environment, while promoting adequate distribution of it throughout your unit’s components.
+When the motor is working normally, it allows your fan to spin and pull in the air from the environment while promoting the adequate distribution of it throughout your unit’s components.

-However, when it malfunctions, its ability to create proper airflow is severely compromised, which can result in iced-up coils, improper water collection, and even overheating.
+However, when the motor malfunctions, its ability to create proper airflow is severely compromised, resulting in iced-up coils, improper water collection, and even overheating.

 It is of the utmost importance that you check and replace the fan motor if you suspect it to be the source of your problem.
-Putting this off for too long can cause permanent damage to your machine.
+From what I’ve seen, putting the replacement off for too long can cause permanent damage to your Dehumidifier.

-Solution: Look through your internal components and locate your fan motor, it should be sitting right behind the fan blades, and the bearing.
-Test it for continuity and replace it if necessary.
+Solution: Look through your internal components and locate your fan motor; it should sit right behind the fan blades and the bearing.
+Test the fan motor for continuity and replace it if necessary.

 #4 Replace the Filter